eth-educators/eth-docker-docs/website/docs/About/Overview.md

 - Once the Ethereum execution client and consensus client are fully synced with the chain, deposit Ethereum at the launchpad, 32 ETH per validator key.

+* Note on Görli: Görli testnet is in rough shape and it is quite difficult to get the required 32 eth to setup a validator on the testnet.

 Here's what then happens:

 - The chain processes the deposit and activates the validators: Your validators start earning rewards